 Himalayan Community Support project

-Exodus has supported various projects over the years in the Himalaya and all the details can be found on the project page via our website.
+Exodus has supported various projects over the years in the Himalaya and all the details can be found on the project page.
 Your leader will also provide up to date information in Kathmandu.

-Our major efforts include building the Nava Kiran Orphanage in Kathmandu in March 2006.
-We continue to be involved with the children’s progress by funding their educational needs and a visit is possible during your visit to Kathmandu (please ask your leader to arrange).
-We have also supported the Esther Benjamin’s Trust, to help improve the lives of Nepal’s most vulnerable children and young people.
+Esther Benjamin’s Trust helps to improve the lives of Nepal’s most vulnerable children and young people.
 The Trust provides full time care for 140 children who are at risk of being trafficked or of domestic or sexual abuse - an indispensable safety net.